dbeleva-af/remote-state-random_pet/README.md

 | ----- | -----------
 | ami_id | The ID of ami after creation
 | ec2 instance ID  | ID of the resource named server
+| dev/ | directory in remote-state-1 bucket for terraform.tfstate file for AMI
+| server/ | directory in remote-state-1 for terraform.tfstate file for the ec2 instance